Health Insurance Literacy

 Time and Sources Don't Predict Understanding

-We expected that participants who spent more time researching, or consulted more sources, would land in a more confident, more literate place.
-The data said otherwise.
-The survey gave us a clean null where we expected a positive correlation: time didn't predict confidence, number of sources didn't predict literacy on any item, and the most common source — employer HR materials — produced no measurable lift over not using HR at all.
+We expected that participants who spent more time researching or consulted more sources would be more confident and insurance-literate.
+But the survey analysis revealed that time didn't predict confidence, number of sources didn't predict literacy on any item, and the most common source — employer HR materials — produced no measurable lift over any other sources.

 Where We Expected a Correlation, We Found None